xvburak/personal-mvp/src/posts/how-to-build-a-blog-with-eleventy.md

 - homepage with a list of posts
 - single post page
-- list of posts by tag
+- list of posts by category
 - styling

 ### Initial directories and files

 Your blog will exist in a folder on your computer, so the first step is to create the folder.
-You can name it whatever you want, I'll just call it `blog`.
+You can name it whatever you want, I'll just call it `my-new-blog`.
 And open it in a text editor (I use VS Code).

 Now open a terminal.
 In VS Code this is done by clicking on the **Terminal** > **New Terminal** in the Mac menu bar.